owncloud/ocis/docs/architecture/protocol-changes.md

 ### Old /dav/files/{username} endpoint with username and a path relative to the users home

+**PROPFIND request against old webdav endpoints**

-To route a PROPFIND request against the old webdav endpoints ocdav first has to build a CS3 namespace prefix, eg. `/users/{{.Id.OpaqueId}}` to the users home.
+To route a PROPFIND request against the old webdav endpoints like `/dav/files/username`, ocdav first has to build a CS3 namespace prefix, eg. `/users/{{.Id.OpaqueId}}` to the users home.

 {{<mermaid class="text-center">}}
 %%{init: {"sequence": { "showSequenceNumbers":true, "messageFontFamily":"courier", "messageFontWeight":"normal", "messageFontSize":"11"}}}%%